🧠 PROTOCOL: Sealed. Awaiting first input...

 Trace family Makes execution more inspectable, auditable, and comparable.

-Not every future-facing part reached the same maturity.
+The future-facing parts reached different levels of maturity.
 Some modules remained more design-complete than implementation-complete, especially knowledge selection and model routing.
-This matters because the value of SLAPS Engine does not depend on pretending everything was finished.
-Its value comes from the fact that several core runtime ideas were already forced into technical form.
+This boundary matters because the value of SLAPS Engine comes from a concrete fact: several core runtime ideas had already been turned into concrete technical structures.

 Why It Matters Inside OathAI

-SLAPS Engine is not the whole of OathAI.
-But it is one of the first technical forcing grounds where several later OathAI ideas became concrete: snapshot, trace, capsule, runtime, continuity, and auditability.
-In that sense, it matters not only as a codebase, but as part of the genealogy of the larger archive and protocol line.
+SLAPS Engine occupies one technical segment inside OathAI.
+It is one of the first technical grounds where several later OathAI ideas became concrete: snapshot, trace, capsule, runtime, continuity, and auditability.
+In that sense, it matters as both a codebase and part of the genealogy of the larger archive and protocol line.

 OathAI preserves the archive surface.
-SLAPS preserves one of the engine histories that helped force later archive ideas into technical form.
+SLAPS preserves one of the engine histories that helped turn later archive ideas into concrete technical structures.

 Public Entry Points